bloomberg/blazingmq/docs/docs/features/message_routing_strategies.md

 that the work queue mode described above is just a simpler case of priority mode where all consumers have same priority.
-In fact, there is no separate routing strategy called "work queue" in code or configuration, and BlazingMQ backend does not treat "work queue" as a special mode.
+In fact, there is no separate routing strategy called "work queue" in code or configuration, and BlazingMQ back-end does not treat "work queue" as a special mode.

 Consumer priorities give applications finer control over message processing, in that applications can direct the traffic to a specific consumer instance or